 The proportion of bachelor’s degree holders in engineering and computer science that are women is at about 20 percent, which is the lowest when compared to other STEM fields.
 This proportion has been relatively stagnant for over a decade.
 On the contrary, women comprise the majority of the bachelor’s degree holders in other STEM fields, such as psychology, biological and agricultural sciences, and social sciences.

 Women’s Share of Science & Engineering Bachelor’s Degrees, by field, 2000-2015

 With fewer females than males interested in pursuing a degree in engineering or computer/information sciences, fewer bachelor's degrees are awarded to females as compared to males.
-Overall, interest in these fields has grown, with more than 160,000 bachelor's degrees in engineering and computer/information sciences awarded in 2014.
-Unfortunately, the percentage of females earning degrees has remained relatively constant over the last ten years.
+Overall, interest in these fields has grown, with more than 174,000 bachelor's degrees in engineering and computer/information sciences awarded in 2015.
+Unfortunately, the percentage of females earning degrees has remained relatively unchanged over the last ten years.